Ghost-141/Bangla-Rag-Based-QA-System/README.md

 # Bangla Question Answering System

-This is a Question Answering system that can answer questions in both Bangla and English.
+This is a Q/A based system that can answer questions in both Bangla and English.
 It uses a RAG (Retrieval-Augmented Generation) pipeline to generate answers from a processed `.pdf` file.

 ## Project Structure
 ```
 ├── data/
 │   ├── processed/
-│   │   ├── chroma_langchain_db
 │   │   ├── HSC26-Bangla1st-Paper.txt
 │   │   └── stopwords.pkl
 │   └── raw/
 │       ├── HSC26-Bangla1st-Paper.pdf
 │       └── bangla_stopwords.xlsx
+├── chroma_langchain_db/
 ├── notebook/
 │   └── test.ipynb
 ├── src/